Kit fox: Behavior

 Kit foxes are mostly nocturnal and sometimes crepuscular; they escape heat stress during the day by resting in underground dens.
 Kit foxes normally forage on their own.
 Kit foxes are not exceptionally territorial, preferring to live in pairs or small groups of relatives.

 Dens are used during the year for daytime resting, escaping predators, avoiding extreme heat, preserving moisture, and carrying and rearing young.
 Kit Foxes will dig their own dens, but they can also modify and use the burrows of badgers, ground squirrels, prairie dogs, and kangaroo rats.
 Dens are spread across the home range, and an individual fox usually uses more than 11 dens in a given year.
 They normally rest in their dens during the day, but sometimes can emerge to bask and, when pups are young, to play.

-In comparison to many canids that pants only at the resonant frequency of the thorax, kit foxes pants at a rate proportional to the ambient temperature before the rate exceeds the resonant frequency.
+In comparison to many canids that pant only at the resonant frequency of the thorax, kit foxes pant at a rate proportional to the ambient temperature before the rate exceeds the resonant frequency.
 In doing so, kit foxes exercise the economics of water at the cost of energy.
-The apparent velocity of kit foxes is essentially an illusion created by their limited size and cryptic coloration, and their incredible ability to evade and change directions.
+The apparent speed of kit foxes is essentially an illusion created by their limited size and cryptic coloration, and their incredible ability to evade and change directions.
 An accurate account clocked a fox kit at around 40 km/h in front of the car, but the fox was easily exhausted.